$100 $46 Save 54%

 How do I take care of my weightlifting shoes?

 By restricting usage of weightlifting shoes within the gym, upkeep will not be as troublesome as it would be if you were to use it outside.
 However, the upper unit of a traditional weightlifting shoe is typically made of leather, which requires proper care.
-Since leather has a tendency to contract or expand due to the changes in temperature, you should use a shoe tree to prevent weightlifting shoes from losing their form.
+Since leather has a tendency to contract and expand due to the changes in temperature, you should use a shoe tree to prevent weightlifting shoes from losing their form.
 Shoe trees are devices that are placed inside the shoe’s foot chamber when not in use.
-They mimic the foot shape, so that the upper retains its shape and doesn’t develop creases.
+They mimic the foot shape so that the upper retains its shape and doesn’t develop creases.
 Shoe trees also wick moisture from the inside to prevent it from damaging the shoe’s interiors and accumulating odor-causing bacteria.

 A score from 1 to 100 that summarizes opinions from users and experts.
-The average Corescore is 78.
+The average CoreScore is 78.
 More...